Top 7 Most Recommended Cast Iron Skillets

 Great For:

 Frying in cast iron is amazing: once the pan is at high heat, even heat distribution abounds.
-The deep surface of this specific pan allows for frying larger objects with less splatter, and the helper handle with the lid makes sure hot oils don’t spill.
-There is an additional 10.5-inch fry basket and two optional lids for enthusiasts.
+The deep 2.9-quart capacity of this daily pan allows for frying larger objects with less splatter, and the helper handle with the lid makes sure hot oils don’t spill when you’re done.
+The enameled surface keeps the cleanup easy and the presentation colorful.

 Great For:

-Best for Grilling: Lodge 10.5-Inch Square Cast Iron Grill Pan
+Best for Grilling Indoors: Lodge 10.5-Inch Square Cast Iron Grill Pan

 Sometimes food needs to be cooked in a single layer, and a square pan offers a little bit more surface area.
 The large square grilling pan is cheap and easily produces the sear and texture that everyone wants.
 The ridged bottom allows for fats to drop away and for hotspots to form on the food to make browning lines.
 Available with a glass lid, there are very few grilling options that would be comparable to this pan.